A treasure in our kitchen exclusively from Greece, the Kozani region

-The history of Greek red saffron or Krokos Kozanis (Crocus Sativus Linneaus plant) dates back to prehistoric Greece as is included among the most precious and valuable spices from ancient civilizations, for its aromatic, colour, pharmaceutical and aphrodisiac properties.
+It belongs to the highest quality saffron worldwide and referred to, as the flower of the Mediterranean cuisine included among the most precious and valuable spices from ancient civilizations, for its aromatic, color, pharmaceutical and aphrodisiac properties.